Nirenberg and Matthaei experiment: Experimental work

 In order to decipher this biological mystery, Nirenberg and Matthaei needed a cell-free system that would build amino acids into proteins.
-Following the work of Alfred Tissieres and after a few failed attempts, they created a stable system by rupturing E. coli bacteria cells and releasing the contents of the cytoplasm.
+Following the work of Alfred Tissières and after a few failed attempts, they created a stable system by rupturing E. coli bacteria cells and releasing the contents of the cytoplasm.
 This allowed them to synthesize protein, but only when the correct kind of RNA was added, allowing Nirenberg and Matthaei to control the experiment.
 They created synthetic RNA molecules outside the bacterium and introduced this RNA to the E. coli system.
 The experiments used mixtures with all 20 amino acids.
 For each individual experiment, 19 amino acids were "cold" (nonradioactive), and one was "hot" (radioactively tagged with ^{14}C so they could detect the tagged amino acid later).
 They varied the "hot" amino acid in each round of the experiment, seeking to determine which amino acids would be incorporated into a protein following the addition of a particular type of synthetic RNA.

-The key first experiments were done with poly-U (synthetic RNA composed only of uridine bases, provided by Leon Heppel and Maxine Singer).
+The key first experiments were done with poly-U (synthetic RNA composed only of uridine bases, provided by Leon A. Heppel and Maxine Singer).
 At 3 am on May 27, 1961, Matthaei used phenylalanine as the "hot" amino acid.
 After an hour, the control tube (no poly-U) showed a background level of 70 counts, whereas the tube with poly-U added showed 38,000 counts per milligram of protein.
 Subsequent experiments showed that the 19 "cold" amino acids were not necessary and that the protein product had the biochemical characteristics of polyphenylalanine, demonstrating that a chain of repeated uracil bases produced a protein chain made solely of the repeating amino acid phenylalanine.
 While the experiment did not determine the number of bases per codon, it was consistent with the triplet codon UUU coding for phenylalanine.

 In analogous experiments with other synthetic RNAs, they found that poly-C directed synthesis of polyproline.
 Nirenberg recounts that the labs of Severo Ochoa and James Watson had earlier done similar experiments with poly-A, but failed to detect protein synthesis because polylysine (unlike most proteins) is soluble in trichloroacetic acid.
 Further, using synthetic RNAs that randomly incorporated two bases at different ratios, they produced proteins containing more than one type of amino acid, from which they could deduce the triplet nature of the genetic code and narrow down the codon possibilities for other amino acids.
 Nirenberg's group eventually decoded all the amino acid codons by 1966, however this required additional ingenious experimental methods (see Nirenberg and Leder experiment).